-We can read about the horror riffic effects of air pollution in China and hear about mesothelioma from breathing asbestos but it somehow doesn’t hit home.
+We can read about the horrific effects of air pollution in China and hear about mesothelioma from breathing asbestos but it somehow doesn’t hit home.

-So much of the misery when it comes to sneezing and coughing and itchy and watery eyes, as well as stuffy noses can be traced back to breathing polluted air.
+So much of the misery when it comes to sneezing and coughing and itchy and watery eyes, as well as stuffy noses can be attributed to breathing polluted air.

-These symptoms as well as headaches and fatigue a body aches can all come from pollen allergies and pet allergies, mold spores and dust mites.
+These symptoms as well as headaches and fatigue with body aches can all come from pollen allergies and pet allergies, mold spores and dust mites.

-All of which are easily absorbed and eradicated by using the right type of air purifier.
+All of which are easily absorbed and minimized greatly by using the right type of air purifier.